 Things have since progressed wildly in the young artist's career.
 Television has been captivated by the cinematic quality of Melissa's music.
 “Ooh La La”, “Pretty Please” and “Old Skool” three of the tracks from LISSA (her first media EP done collaboratively with industry veterans Bryan "Brain" Mantia and Pete Scaturro), earned a place in several network cable series' – Showtime’s “Inside the NFL”, ABC’s “Mistresses” and “Cashmere Mafia”, E!’s “Keeping Up With The Kardashians”, The CW’s “Gossip Girl” and "Privileged", and FX’s “Dirt” to name a few.
 Melissa’s song “Girlfriend” was also used as the theme song for the Just Fab Shoe commercial campaign, which can be seen on TV as well as online.
 Since recording the Lissa EP, Melissa has gone on to several other projects, further exploring her varied interests, and testing her skills as an artist/songwriter/producer and now, composer.
 She has recorded tracks and several commercials with legendary funk artist Bootsy Collins, performed backing vocals for rapper Chuck D and pop singer Vanessa Carlton, co-wrote and produced music for artists like Taylor Swift, neo-soul artist Goapele, and Universal artist Allan Kuo from China.
 In addition to many other projects of this nature, Melissa has also written/composed music and performed vocals for gaming giants Sony Playstation, EA Games, Xbox.

-On the artist’s side, Melissa has been hard at work co-producing and writing songs with Mannie Fresh and Grammy award winning producer Drumma Boy both for her new upcoming album, and for other notable artists.
-She can also be seen singing the national anthem at several major sporting events for teams like the LA Clippers (at Staples Center), Cleveland Indians (at Progressive Field), the Sacramento Kings (at Sleeptrain Arena), the Chicago White Sox, and the Oakland A’s to name a few.
-In addition, she was recently honored, having been asked to perform at the 34th annual UNICEF Gala 2015 tour in Germany, as a recording artist/ambassador for the United States.
+On the artist’s side, Melissa has co-produced / written songs with Mannie Fresh and Grammy award winning producer Drumma Boy both for her new upcoming album, and for other notable artists.
+She can also be seen singing the national anthem at several major sporting events for teams like her hometown's Seattle Seahawks (at Century Link Field), the LA Clippers (at Staples Center), Cleveland Indians (at Progressive Field), the Sacramento Kings (at Sleeptrain Arena), the Chicago White Sox, the Oakland A’s and the Houston Rockets to name a few.
+In addition, she was recently honored, having been asked to perform at the 34th annual UNICEF Gala tour in Germany, as a recording artist/ambassador for the United States.

 “I love that I’ve had the chance to do so many different things outside recording my own music as an artist…” says Melissa.
 “I always want to do what feels right to me and what I’m good at.
 Embrace my diversity, and not limit myself.
 I view my work as an extension of my ethnic heritage – there are so many parts that make up me.
 And delving into all these areas is the only way that I can be completely true to who I am.”